sky-uk/go-pulse-vtm/README.md

 ```

 ## Dealing with statistics
-The ``GetStatistics`` API returns all statistics data for a server node name
+The ``GetStatistics`` API returns all the statistics resources for a server node name
 ```
     stats, err := client.GetStatistics(<server name>)
 ```